Global Perspectives on Philanthropy and Public Good Book Series

 If you are interested in contributing to the Series or would like to propose a volume, please contact the editors by emailing [email protected]

-Philanthropic Response to Disasters: Fundraising, Grant Making and Regulatory Challenges
+Philanthropic Response to Disasters: Gifts, Givers, and Consequences

 Contact us